Corona: Current information on your semester abroad in Australia, Canada and the US

 Current information from the National University can be found at:

-- Please submit your application as soon as possible
+- Please submit your application as soon as possible to secure a spot at Vancouver Island University

 - If partner school requires student to cancel due to COVID : There will be a 100% refund, as per COVID policy.
 VIU would need a confirmation letter from the partner school.